CRudrum/Enigmaxi/README.md

 I made this implementation to try out Haskell and functional programming.
 The Enigmaxi seemed a fun choice for such a project because of its recursive structure with an infinite set of rotors.
 I also tried out a bit of Clash by describing a circuit that functions as a single-rotor version of the Enigmaxi.
 For this single-rotor version I included a simple proof in Lean of the fact that the encryption algorithm is its own inverse.

 ## The Enigmaxi machine
-Essentially, at any given point in time the Enigmaxi machine defines a permutation of the alphabet of order 2.
+At any given moment the Enigmaxi machine defines a permutation of the alphabet of order 2.
 It consists of a wheel of infinitely many rotors that are all identical but may be turned independently.
 The initial position of the rotors is determined by a keyword, say of $n$ letters.
 Then we set the first $n$ rotors in the positions determined by the keyword and for deeper rotors we repeat this pattern ad infinitum.
 With the keyword "IETS" the wheel looks like this:

 ![](EnigmaxiWheel.png)